 Corbett Wildlife Management Area Trail is a 15.4 mile moderately trafficked out and back trail located near West Palm Beach, Florida that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from September until March.
+The trail offers a number of activity options and is best used from September until March.

 off road driving